matrix-org/matrix-analytics-events/README.md

 It also contains a generator of type stubs for these events which can be used by the client SDKs.
 Using these stubs ensures events raised comply with the schema via compile-time type verification.

+You can find an [overview of the analytics events here](https://matrix-org.github.io/matrix-analytics-events/).

 ## Schemas

 `/schemas` contains one JSON schema file per event, each named exactly according to the name of that event